 **This itinerary is an indication of the destinations that Coral Expeditions cruises visit and activities on offer.
 Throughout the expedition they may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.**

 Darwin to Cairns: Reverse 11 Night itinerary boarding in Darwin is also available.

 Details: Length 63 metres, Speed 10-12 knots, Beam 13 metres, Cabins 36, Draught 3 metres, Passengers 72, Tonnes 1779, Crew 24

-Facilities: Large sundeck, Wireless internet broadband access (additional cost applies), Comprehensive reference library, Phone and fax facilities, Lecture lounge with large plasma screen, Limited laundry facilities, Three fully stocked cocktail bars, Gift shop, Air-conditioned public areas.
+Facilities: Large sundeck with bar, wireless satellite internet broadband access (additional cost applies), comprehensive reference library, phone and fax facilities (additional cost applies), lecture lounge with large plasma screen, limited laundry facilities, three fully stocked cocktail bars, gift shop and air-conditioned public areas.

 Expeditions: The "Xplorer" is a specially designed aluminium excursion vessel used for the majority of the excursions.
 This vessel has high horsepower engines and will accommodate all passengers at one time.
 The "Xplorer" will be used for landings and for extensive exploration of rivers and tributaries.
 For your added convenience and comfort, the "Xplorer" is equipped with an awning and toilet.